Council, Housing Association or Private Landlord tenant living in disrepair?

 FAQs

-About 90% of our claims are settled out of court through negotiation.
-However, if needed, our experienced solicitors are not afraid to take your case to court.
+About 90% of our housing disrepair claims are settled out of court through negotiation.
+However, if needed, our experienced housing disrepair solicitors are not afraid to take your case to court.

-The claim process can take anywhere from a couple of weeks to 12 months depending on your landlord.
-We will however press your landlord to make sure they commence repairs without delay following our initial contact.
-You can rest assured there will be no delays on our part, we will do everything we can to get your landlord to take action.
+The housing disrepair claim process can take anywhere from a couple of weeks to 12 months depending on your landlord.
+We will, however, press your landlord to make sure they commence house repairs without delay following our initial contact.
+You can rest assured there will be no delays on our part, and we will do everything we can to get your landlord to take action on necessary home repairs.

 Yes!
 You should still pay your rent in full.
 If you stop paying your rent, your landlord has the ability to make a counterclaim against you, as you would be in breach of your tenancy agreement.

-No. All the housing disrepair claims we take on are on a no win, no fee basis.
+No. All the housing disrepair claims we take on are on a no win no fee basis.
 This means you do not need to pay a penny upfront.
+If you’re searching for housing disrepair solicitors no win no fee, we offer this option to help you claim without the worry of upfront costs.

-Under Section 11 of the Landlord and Tenant Act (1985), as amended by the Fitness for Human Habitation Act, both social (council or housing association) and private landlords are legally obligated to keep the property in a good state of repair.
-You have the right to live in your property without suffering due to disrepair.
-There is no need to be concerned as it’s their legal responsibility to act in your best interests.
+Under Section 11 of the Landlord and Tenant Act (1985), as amended by the Fitness for Human Habitation Act, both social (council or housing association) and private landlords are legally obligated to maintain the property in good condition.
+They must take care of home maintenance and ensure that house disrepair doesn’t affect your quality of life.
+There’s no need to be concerned, as it’s their legal responsibility to act in your best interests.

-If you are a Council or Housing Association tenant, with any of the ongoing disrepair issues listed above, and have reported the disrepair to your landlord, then you are likely to be eligible to claim for disrepair.
+If you are a Council or Housing Association tenant, with any of the ongoing house repairs or home maintenance issues listed above, and have reported the disrepair to your landlord, then you are likely to be eligible for housing disrepair claims.
+For those seeking housing disrepair solicitors near me, we’re here to help guide you through the claim process.

 Speak to our friendly specialists for more details